TheArturthur/CoppermindScraper/Cosmere/Preservation.md

 ## Trivia
 The Southern name for Preservation, Frue, is the Danish word meaning "lady" or "Mrs", and is close to German Frau ("Miss"), matching the name for Ruin, Herr (German for "Mister").
-In *Magic:The Gathering* colors, Preservation would be white.
+In *Magic: The Gathering* colors, Preservation would be white.

 https://coppermind.net/wiki/Preservation